 Another mistake people make when budgeting is not calculating the true value (or not so valuable) of recurring expenses.
 Let’s take Netflix as an example…

-For years I subscribed to the 3-disk-at-a-time and unlimited streaming package.
-This was an amazing deal while the kiddos were living at home, but the $20 and some change a month suddenly didn’t make economic sense once they ventured out on their own.
+For years I subscribed to the 3-DVD-at-a-time and unlimited streaming package.
+This was an amazing deal while the kiddos were living at home, but the $20 and some change a month suddenly didn’t make sense once they ventured out on their own.

 I ask my clients to review their recurring expenses carefully and ask this question of themselves: Are you willing to pay the full (annual) price for that same service right now?